 5+… Shiny Demos

 Shiny Demos may be just one site, but it offers a veritable smorgasbord of HTML5 goodness.
 There are dozens of demonstrations of the power of HTML5 on offer, none of which will take more than a few minutes to try out.

 The apps utilize different elements of HTML5, all divided into sections so that you can easily see which are responsible for bringing each app to life right in your browser.

 As well as the games and interactive displays of audio and video, there are explanations of the various elements that make up HTML5.
 This could offer budding Web developers a way in to understanding the basics.

 Shiny Demos should keep you occupied for a while, and if you’re anything like me you’ll keep the site bookmarked for further tries of Inbox Attack and Paranoid.
 Shiny Demos was made by Opera Software, but it will work across the full range of browsers.

 These 5 websites represent just a small smattering of the cool destinations using the latest Web technology to improve our lives/provide a means of easing the boredom (delete as appropriate).
 We’ve previously seen impressive HTML5 Web Comics, impressive (and free) HTML5 games, and a selection of websites that quickly did amazing things with HTML5.

 The especially observant among you may have noticed an acrostic lurking in this article.
 First, award yourself a peanut for your skills, then go and read my guide on creating a poem for a loved one.
+Of course, don’t forget to check out the official MUO HTML5 tutorial.
 After that come back here and post your comments on HTML5, the websites mentioned above, and anything else that you might have on your mind that loosely fits the subject matter.

 Image Credit: Yuki Honda